lmondada/dphil-thesis/content/02_quantum/04_need_help.md

 TCP/IP protocol for the internet @rfc9293) or for memory and storage in critical applications.

-For quantum hardware, no one expects to be able to manipulate qubits without introducing errors for a very long time[^majorana], and so error correction will be absolutely everywhere as soon as our quantum computers have managed to implement such protocols.
+No one expects to be able to manipulate matter-based qubits without introducing errors for a very long time.
+Photons, on the other hand, are prone to data losses throuh absorption and can only be entangled using complex and noisy schemes such as the Knill–Laflamme–Milburn protocol @Knill_2001[^majorana].
+Simply put, it is safe to assume that error correction will be found everywhere---as soon as our quantum computers manage to implement such protocols.

 [^majorana]:
-    We should at this point---at the risk of stoking controversy--- acknowledge the commendable efforts of scientists chasing the Majorana particle
+    We should at this point---at the risk of stoking controversy---acknowledge the commendable efforts of scientists chasing the Majorana particle
     @Sau_2010 @Haaf2024 @Mourik_2012.
 The topological quantum computers these
     would enable are, to our knowledge, the only quantum architecture proposed